hyperledger/bevel/docs/source/contributing.md

 Consider picking up a [“help-wanted”](https://github.com/hyperledger/bevel/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or ["good-first-issue"](https://github.com/hyperledger/bevel/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) task

-If you can commit to full-time/part-time development, then please contact us on our [Rocketchat channel](https://chat.hyperledger.org/channel/bevel ) to work through logistics!
+If you can commit to full-time/part-time development, then please contact us on our [Rocket chat channel](https://chat.hyperledger.org/channel/bevel ) to work through logistics!

 Please visit the
 [Developer Guide](developerguide.md) in the docs to learn how to make contributions to this exciting project.